 Even though the vast majority of users expect their questions and concerns to be answered within the hour, the average response rate exceeds that time frame by 24 minutes.
-Of course, there are some companies who make sure not to waste time responding to customers, but others seem to be slacking and dragging the average response time rate up.
+Of course, there are some companies which make sure not to waste time responding to customers, but others seem to be slacking and dragging the average response time rate up.

 55. The last two years have seen a 2.5x increase in customer service conversations on Twitter.

 As Twitter’s popularity increased, the number of interactions conducted between customers and brands on the platform did too.
 With hundreds of millions of people trying to get the attention of large companies, developers had to find a way to keep up with demand.
 Twitter bots have become a standard in customer services on the platform.